Germany’s pandemic recovery raises age-old questions about European economy | DW | 29.09.2020

 The EU's pandemic recovery fund saw Germany agree to a historic policy shift in terms of European debt

-With its economy growing faster than Spain and Italy's, there remains the possibility that tensions over funding and reforms associated with struggling countries receiving such funding, could bring familiar debates about debt and austerity back to Brussels again.
+With its economy growing faster than Spain and Italy's, there remains the possibility that tensions over funding and reforms associated with struggling countries receiving such funding.
+And this could bring familiar debates about debt and austerity back to Brussels again.

 But there is another, equally familiar view about the benefits of Germany's engine purring a little better than the rest.

-"A strong German economy could serve as an economic engine for other EU member countries, in particular regarding the strongly developed value chains in Europe," says Feld.
+"A strong German economy could serve as an economic engine for other EU member countries, in particular regarding the strongly developed value chains in Europe," said Feld.

 "The quick takeoff of the German economy triggers demand in other EU countries.
 It should also be kept in mind, that the high credit-worthiness of Germany is a strong backup for the EU budget and the ECB balance sheet, both allowing other countries in Europe to restart their economies without further turbulences, e.g., on financial markets."